Tipser/slate/source/includes/_tipser-react-elements.md

     color: #fff;
 }
 ```
-If you'd like to change other elements' color as well, please use our specific classes to override the styles.
+If you'd like to change other elements' color as well, please use specific classes to override the styles.